IoT (Internet of Things) Analytics is revolutionizing service delivery in the hospitality industry.

 The attractive, visual design of IoT analytics tools allows your building managers, room attendants, front desk clerks, and other personnel to make use of data, trends, and alerts from your IoT systems with minimum fuss and training.

-This lowers training costs, makes it much easier for personnel to service your guests, and potentially reduces employee turnover rates, which topped 70% last year in the hospitality industry.
+This lowers training costs, makes it much easier for personnel to service your guests, and potentially reduces employee turnover rates, which topped 70% in 2016 in the hospitality industry.

 Engaging your employees and giving them the right tools for the job helps you attract and retain the right talent.

 "IoT is revolutionizing service delivery in the hospitality industry."
 Tweet this >

 4. Control your room costs

 You can use analytics for IoT to find out when guests leave their rooms so you can turn off lights and lower room temperatures.
 You can detect when they’re back to turn on those same lights and increase the temperature to the previous level.